Briojas/LudOS/docs/unsigned-deployment.md

 # First-time setup:
 # 1. Create username and password
-# 2. Click "Configuration" tab
-# 3. Verify settings:
+# 2. Verify these settings:
 #    - Display: :0 (gamescope's primary display)
 #    - Encoder: Should show "h264_nvenc" and "hevc_nvenc" available
-# 4. Click "Apply" and restart Sunshine if needed
+# 3. Click "Apply" and restart Sunshine if needed

 # Note: You may see warnings about "Multiple reference frames" in logs
 # This is normal - Sunshine tests various encoder settings and finds